 Here are some thoughts to help us understand how we got in this mess and why this confusion concerning His presence remains in the Body of Christ like a terminal illness.

 - Most Christians live carnal and immoral lives throughout the week.
 Very few Christians live in 24/7 relationship with the Lord.
 Most believers flow in and out between spiritual and secular like hot and cold running water faucets.
 This idea finds no basis in scripture.
-There is no such thing as a life for “Church Stuff and a different life for “My Stuff”.
+There is no such thing as a life for “Church Stuff” and a different life for “My Stuff”.
 We confuse the change in feeling from the lows of our daily quenching of the Holy Spirit to the high of His fullness as the arrival of His presence.
 This usually happens when we repent of our sins and return in our hearts to abide in Him.
-The Holy Spirit is a Person and not a comes and goes feeling.
+The Holy Spirit is a Person and not a comes-and-goes feeling.

 - Most Christians believe that the Lord abides in buildings.
 Many confuse the House of the Lord for a church building.
-Scripture clearly says the Lord does not abide in buildings made by human hands and as part of the New Covenant the Lord’s House is now us.
-Most Christians and leaders know this fact in their head but not in their hearts.
+Scripture clearly says the Lord does not abide in buildings made by human hands, and as part of the New Covenant, the Lord’s House is now us.
+Most Christians and leaders know this fact in their head, but not in their hearts.

 - Most Christians look to men (clergy system) to bring us His presence.
-We are not anti-leadership, or those who reject the existence of fivefold elders functioning in their gifts to mature the body of Christ.
+We are not anti-leadership, or those who reject the existence of five-fold elders functioning in their gifts to mature the body of Christ.
 This is very different from the dependence we have misplaced today on Pastors/Priests/Worship Leaders and the celebrity status we have given to them.
 The scriptures are very clear that only the Lord Jesus is the mediator between God and man.
 This is not helped by the fact that most Christians are not students of the Scriptures.

 - Most Christians say “It has always been this way!”
 Few Christians have the courage to buck the religious system.
 Most of us have never experienced anything any different than the models we see today.
-We agree with values from the business sector and say if its big and growing it must be God.
-We also wrongly surmise If they can sustain a large budget they must have the backing of the Lord.
-I have heard this many times; “they have the seminary degrees and the religious titles so they must know more than us.”
+We agree with values from the business sector and say if it’s big and growing it must be God.
+We also wrongly surmise if they can sustain a large budget, they must have the backing of the Lord.
+I have heard this many times; “They have the seminary degrees and the religious titles so they must know more than us.”
 The problem is an identity issue.
-The status-quo remains and is maintained by believers who don’t know who they are in Christ.
+The status quo remains and is maintained by believers who don’t know who they are in Christ.

-What is the REAL Presence of Christ?
+What is the REAL Presence of the Lord?

 The REAL presence of Christ doesn’t come and go like it did in the Old Testament.
-We are New Testament believers and as such we live in a NEW totally different and better Covenant.
+We are New Testament believers, and as such we live in a NEW totally different and better Covenant.
 The Lord Jesus entered into the Presence of the Father that we who believe may abide (remain) in His presence eternally.
 This assurance is the greatest strength of the New Testament believer (that the Lord would never leave us or forsake us).
-Any insecurity concerning His presence in us and with us is the enemies greatest weapon against believers so that they may not accomplish what they were left on earth for.
+Any insecurity concerning His presence in us and with us is the enemy’s greatest weapon against believers so that they may not accomplish what they were left on earth for.

-Let’s look now at what the scriptures do say about the presence of the Lord (the Holy Spirit, the third person of the Trinity);
+Let’s look now at what the scriptures do say about the presence of the Lord (the Holy Spirit, the third person of the Trinity):